 The Surgical Skills Lab is fully equipped to host your event and open to all surgical specialties.
 We’re available seven days a week and can be reserved for any time of day.
 We also provide complete cadaveric tissue sourcing, preparation, storage, and meeting room space.

 See below for the lab availability calendar.
-For more information about conferencing, equipment, lab support staff and a virtual tour, visit our facility and amenities page.
+For more information about conferencing, equipment, lab support staff and a virtual tour, visit our facilities and amenities page.

 The Surgical Skills Lab is fully equipped to host your event and open to all surgical specialties.
 It’s available seven days a week and can be reserved for any time of day.